To Sirloin with Love: Reception

+Ratings

-In its original American broadcast, "To Sirloin with Love" was viewed by an estimated 6.11 million households and received a 9/10 share in the 18-49 demographic.
+In its original American broadcast, "To Sirloin with Love" was viewed by an estimated 6.11 million household viewers and received a 9/10 share in the 18-49 demographic.

+Critical response

 The episode received acclaim.
 In a review of the whole hour, James Poniewozik of Time gave the episode a positive review, saying, "It is one of the most moving things I've seen on TV this year.
 Hank, and Mike Judge: you've done right."
 Alan Sepinwall of The Star-Ledger gave the episode a positive review, saying, "Because the show was often content to go for knowing smiles rather than belly laughs, it became easy to take for granted over the years.
 In these final seasons, I would often let four or five episodes build up on the DVR before I got around to watching one -- yet I never felt dissatisfied when I put it on."
 Danny Gallagher of TV Squad gave the episode a positive review as well, writing: "The episodes didn't take the usual road to a long-running series finale by having the Hills pack up and move out of Arlen into the next phase of their lives or in some other predictable manner.
 It kept the characters honest, true and humble in their own unique ways and sent the audience off exactly where they started -- by being funny and fresh without being cheap or crass in their caricatures," and "It actually made me wish I was reviewing another season premiere instead of a series finale."
 Mike Moody of TV Squad said the episode was one of the best series finales of 2009.